RocketBus/clickbus-api-doc/source.md

             }]
         }
         ```
-- Searching for travels from _Sao Paulo - Brazil_ to _Santos - Brazil_ using an incorrect or even an unavailable date value on _departure_:
+- Searching for travels from _Sao Paulo, SP - Tiete_ to _Santos, SP_ using an incorrect or even an unavailable date value on _departure_:
     - URL:

         For an incorrect value, like `99/99/9999`: